devsdmf/php-modplayer/README.md

 The extension supports all tracker related extensios, like .MOD, .XM, .IT, .S3M and etc. For more format support information, check the [libmikmod](http://mikmod.sourceforge.net/) documentation.

+Here is a [video](https://www.youtube.com/watch?v=rSjuUIpTbYk) demonstrating the usage of the extension.

 > I made this extension just for fun and research and I couldn't support it in full-time, so, if you find any bug or need to make a contribution, feel free to send me a PR.

 # Requirements